Man bit in face by alligator at Largo disc golf park

 LARGO, Fla.
 (WFLA) — A man was retrieving a disc golf Frisbee in Largo when an alligator bit him in the face, sending him to the hospital.

-While retrieving the equipment, police said an alligator bit him in the face.
-They say he was able to pry himself free and escape the water.

-The man was transported to a local hospital with face and hand lacerations but is expected to recover.
+“I prefer to let it ride,” said player Travis Duncan.
+“It’s a piece of plastic, $18 is not worth your life, an arm, leg or a face.
+I hope he’s alright.
+But it made me keep my eye out today as I’m out here shooting,” said Duncan.

+“It’s horrific,” said player Gerry Rogers.
+“I’m used to it, I live on the coast and we know better.
+We stay away from the water.
+Gators don’t care weather you want to look at them or not, they have 1 thing in mind,” said Rogers.

-The FWC is investigating and said they will provide updates when they are available.
+The FWC is investigating and will provide updates when they are available.

+The FWC said they began collecting alligator bite incident data in 1928.
+Since then in Pinellas County there have been 31 reported alligator bite incidents.
+Specific to the City of Largo, there have been 7 reported alligator bite incidents.

-FWC officials told 8 On Your Side they place the highest priority on public safety and encourage the public to be aware of their surroundings at all times.
+FWC officials told 8 On Your Side they place their highest priority on public safety and encourage the public to be aware of their surroundings at all times.
 “If you see an alligator, keep a safe distance.
 If someone is concerned about an alligator, they should call FWC’s toll-free Nuisance Alligator Hotline at 866-FWC-GATOR (866-392-4286), and we will dispatch a contracted nuisance alligator trapper to resolve the situation,” said FWC Officer Specialist Bryce Phillippi.

 Phillippi said Floridians and visitors should take precautionary measures when in or near the water especially during warm weather to reduce the chances of conflicts with alligators.
 He said alligators are most active and visible when the weather is warm, and in some places in Florida, that can occur year-round.